stx-advox/land/_pages/advox-learn.md

 **Items to introduce:**

-1. Brief intro about each other, & Stacks Adv program to-date & in the future
+1. Brief intro about each other, & AdvoxDAO program to-date & in the future

-2. Brief overview of how to use #didathing and #props & how Turtle Wolf Bear works
+2. Brief overview of how to use #didathing and #props & how Turtle, Wolf, & Bear works

-3. Various community calls on different topics, encourage new joiner to hop on the calls, can subscribe to Events & Amplify for notification reminders.
+3. Various community calls on different topics, encourage new member to hop on the calls, can subscribe to Events & Amplify for notification reminders.

 4. Remind them to complete tasks from the #join-request (i.e. BNS, Didathing and Start-here)

-5. Inform and walkthrough Grants & Residency options
+5. Inform about & walkthrough Grants & Residency options

 6. Remind all attendees to follow the Stacks Social Media pages